History of Supreme court in Timeline

 1945: Supreme Court of Indonesia Founded

-In 1949, all appeals to the Judicial Committee were abolished in Canada.
+In 1949, all appeals to the Judicial Committee from Canada were abolished, although pending appeals could still be decided by the Committee.

 January 28, 1950: Creation of the Supreme Court of India

-In 1956, the Supreme Court has been the apex court for Pakistan since the declaration of the republic.
+In 1956, with the declaration of the republic, the Supreme Court has been the apex court for Pakistan.

 In 1972, the Supreme Court of Bangladesh was created by the provisions of the Constitution of Bangladesh.